Low Environmental Impact

 - disposal at end of life

-While we appreciate that it is the operational phase of a house being lived in that is of concern to our clients, we are all ultimately affected by the impacts of our buildings throughout the full cycle of their lives as well.
+We understand that the operational phase of a house is usually of greatest concern to our clients.
+However we are all ultimately affected by the impacts of our buildings throughout the full cycle.

 Manufacture - Less Material, Less Energy, Less Waste, Safer Work

 Our modular construction system is based on using plantation grown timber, that dependent on forestry practices is a potentially fully renewable resource.